joserequenaidv/my-eoi/pysp/projects/playbook/README.md

 This is my project for the System Administration module of the [Python Specialization Course](https://github.com/joserequenaidv/my-eoi/blob/master/pysp/README.md).

 ## Links
-- [Requirements](https://github.com/pythoncanarias/eoi/     blob/master/07-sysadmin/miniproyecto/django-deployment.ipynb) - How to build a server on Debian 10 with nginx and uWSGI, and deploy a Django application
+- [Requirements](https://github.com/pythoncanarias/eoi/blob/master/07-sysadmin/miniproyecto/django-deployment.ipynb) - How to build a server with nginx and uWSGI, and deploy a Django application
 - [Ansible Playbook](https://github.com/pythoncanarias/eoi/blob/master/07-sysadmin/miniproyecto/assignment.ipynb) - Guidelines from the official repository to accomplish the tasks given by Alejandro Samarín

 ## Project Journal